oops136/HwB/README.md

 * Custom user scripts (webcrawler)

 ## How to install
+This must be installed as a Google Chrome extension.
 1. Go to chrome://extensions/
 2. Check 'Developer mode' checkbox
 3. Click on 'Load unpacked extension...'